 You won’t be at the center of your kid’s world forever.
 Some day, they will be on their own, and it will be up to them to traverse the world, hearing loss and all.
 So encourage their independence and praise them for doing the right thing!
 Highlight what makes them great, and don’t allow them to blame others when they feel down.
 Don’t give them special treatment--if they have siblings, make sure they’re all on equal footing, with equal responsibilities and expectations.

-Treat your child with respect and dignity--let them in on the process of hearing care, explain why wearing a hearing aid is so important, and put them in control of their own destiny.
+Treat your child with respect and dignity--let them in on the process of hearing care, explain why wearing a hearing aid is so important and put them in control of their own destiny.
 Encourage them to take part in extracurricular activities.
 Don’t withdraw your child from sports or other after school programs solely because they require a hearing instrument.
-Instead, adapt to your child’s activities—perhaps by purchasing a protective sleeve or drying container.
+Instead, adapt to your child’s activities—perhaps by purchasing an Ear Gear protective sleeve or drying container.

 If your child can have some fun with their hearing instrument, it can really help with their self-esteem.
 We recommend picking up a protective hearing aid sleeve in a color that reflects their personality and gives them a chance to express themselves.